A proposed building at 2020 N. Pacific Ave. could have 174 units. (Workbench)

 Frequently asked questions

-Why are there two designs?
+Why were there two designs?

-Submitting two designs gives the developers flexibility to make the project larger or smaller depending on what is most financially feasible, said Tim Gordon, president of Santa Cruz-based developer Workbench.
+Submitting two designs gave the developers flexibility to make the project larger or smaller depending on what is most financially feasible, said Tim Gordon, president of Santa Cruz-based developer Workbench.
 Buildings larger than six stories are generally more expensive to build.

 Workbench can submit another design for the building with a square footage within 20% of either of the proposed buildings without needing to start another application process, according to state laws.